BrentDean/8-Bit/README.md

 ![First batch of ICs and components laid out on the work mat](https://github.com/user-attachments/assets/fbcfeaa9-a79d-4684-85a2-baaf29e83c57)

 ## Acknowledgements

 * [Ben Eater’s 8-bit breadboard computer](https://eater.net/8bit) provided the original SAP-style architecture and instruction format that this project builds on.
+The EEPROM/microcode approach and overall build process were heavily informed by his videos, especially the 8-bit computer playlist [Ben Eater’s 8-bit breadboard computer](https://www.youtube.com/watch?v=K88pgWhEb1M).
 * The single-board layout is influenced by the PCB design of The-Invent0r.

 This project is an independent, non-affiliated derivative work; any mistakes or extensions are my own.